unique jewelry | unique necklaces | unique diamond ring | beautiful jewelry | unique gift | Moriah jewelry

 Her daughter-in-law has this thing she calls nahat; says it means something like peaceful rest.
 Nahat is supposed to be the feeling a parent gets, knowing that everything is good with the kids and that things are done right.
 Is that how she feels right now?
 Mary thinks she might’ve found a present for her Elijah.

 Mary loves beautiful jewelry, even if only to be digging in her jewelry box for new excitement.
-She loves the feel of it.
+She enjoys the feel of it.
 Her necklaces and pendants are hanging neatly on a hook by the bedroom mirror table, diamonds reflecting the light; her unique diamond rings are displayed on the table.
 It is stunning to look at and pleasant to wear.
 That’s Mary’s little weakness.

 She opens up a brochure that reads, ‘Take a Piece of Jerusalem With You.’
 I most certainly will, says Mary to herself.